 You may need some basic kitchen utensils, supplies, water, and a precision scale.

 Appearance and Odor

 Sight and smell are the basis of the first two (and simplest) tests of a sample of the resin.
-Genuine mineral pitch (in its resin form) is black or brown in color.
+Genuine mineral pitch (in its resin form) is black or dark brown in color.
 It is most often quite dark, though, in extremely rare cases, it may be almost white.
 The resin should be quite thick and sticky, with a slightly glossy sheen.

 Pure shilajit has an intense and distinctive smell: pungent and almost tar-like, but with more “herbal” odor.
 The odor has also been described as similar to herbal pharmacy, dirt, smoky like a barbecue pit, cacao nibs.

 A good way to smell the resin is to not inhale intensely, but from 3-5 inches away trying to recognize herbal tones in this complex smell.

 Reaction to Warmth and Cold

 True Shilajit or Mumie Resin will always react to change of temperature.
 When it is warm, the resin will soften.
 When it is cold, the resin will always harden and become brittle.

 A very simple test is to leave a ball of resin on a warm surface or in a warm space for several hours.
 After several hours, the resin will become the temperature of the surrounding and will soften it will be like soft play-dough.